bitfinity-network/canister-sdk/README.md

 async fn test_increment_get() {
     let my_canister = MyCanister::init_instance();
     let my_other_canister = MyOtherCanister::init_instance();

     assert_eq!(my_other_canister.increment_get(my_canister.principal()), 1);
     assert_eq!(my_other_canister.increment_get(my_canister.principal()), 2);

 }
 ```

 Even though the canisters use statics internally to store the canister state, the tests can initialize multiple instances of
 canisters with `init_instance` method, and each one of them will have a separate state.

 ### Canister traits and composition

 It is also possible to write a trait to store some part of the canister API that can be reused in different canisters.
 This also allows to compose a canister from different
-traits just by implementing the needed traits for your canister struct:
+traits just by implementing the needed traits for your canister Struct:

 ```rust
 impl Factory for MyCanister {